saldivar77/application/Troubleshooting-common-problems.md

 crew upgrade ruby

 and you'll get a new version of ruby if the "update" got you a new "formula".
 Try it now and see.

+#If none of this helps:

+[Search the issues](https://github.com/skycocker/chromebrew/issues/) for the package name you are having trouble with.
+If nothing is returned or none of the fixes work [submit an issue](https://github.com/skycocker/chromebrew/issues/new) stating the package name and the error